5 Reasons Maine Is a Great Place to Visit

 Reason #5 - All Four Seasons

 Spring tends to be quite wet and muddy.
 There is still a bit of chill in the early mornings but most the time you can count on mid-50s to be the go-to temperature.
-Not super warm but just warm enough to get you creeping out of the house after a rough winter.
+Not super warm but just enough to get you creeping out of the house after a rough winter do you can stretch your legs.

 Summer means the bugs come out to play.
 That doesn't mean you shouldn't come out to play too!
-Just be prepared with bug repellent wrist bands or spray.
-Most the summer you can get a steady temperature in the 60s and 70s.
-Perfect weather for exploration.
+Just be prepared with bug repellents.
+Most of the summer you can get a steady temperature in the 60s and 70s.
+Perfect weather for exploration!
+Just be careful if you're heading to the woods and check yourself for ticks.

 Autumn is my personal favorite in Maine.
 Why?
 The leaves, my friends, the beautiful color array of leaves.
 The temperature starts to work its way back into the 50s (sometimes even 40s!) but losing the warmth is worth it to watch the colors of the trees change.

-And last is winter.
-This is the season were Mainers get all their exercise for the year due to constant snow shoveling.
+Last is winter.
+This is the season where Mainers get all their exercise for the year due to constant snow shoveling.
 Don't get me wrong, if you like snow then Maine is a great place to go and take in the views but if you do not like snow then you should probably vacation during the summer.
-Temperatures goes crazy in the winter anywhere from below 0 to up in the 40s.
+Temperatures go crazy in the winter anywhere from below 0 to up in the 40s.
 It has a mind of its own.
+If you're lucky it will be a spontaneous warm winter with minimal snow!

 Reason #4 - Blueberries Galore